 Tips for the Perfect Keto Crab Cakes

-This crab cake recipe really is simple, but to give you even more confidence I’ve included some of my no-fail tips to making the perfect crab cake.
+This crab cake recipe really is simple, but to give you even more confidence I’ve included some of my no-fail tips for making the perfect crab cake.

 - Drain the crab meat